ampproject/amphtml/src/bento/components/bento-imgur/bento-imgur.md

 The id of the Imgur post.

 [tip type="important"]
-Album ids should prefixed with `a/` like `a/ZF7NS3V`.
+Album ids should be prefixed with `a/` like `a/ZF7NS3V`.

 You can confirm this in the post's url.
-It should include `a/` before the rest of the id, like on: `https://imgur.com/a/ZF7NS3V`
+It should include `a/` or `gallery/` before the rest of the id, like on: `https://imgur.com/a/ZF7NS3V` or `https://imgur.com/gallery/ZF7NS3V`.
 [/tip]

 ### width (required)